certtools/intelmq/docs/user/bots.rst

  * `:supersetof` tests if the list of values from the given key is a superset of the values specified as the argument.
 Example for matching hosts with at least the IoT and vulnerable tags:
    ``if extra.tags :supersetof ['iot', 'vulnerable'] { ... }``

- * The results of the list operators (`:equals`, `:setequals`, `:overlaps`, `:subsetof` and `:supersetof`) can be inverted with a prepended exclamation mark, such as `! :overlaps`.
-Note that in case there is no value with the given key or it is a non-list value, the result will always be false, regardless of negation.
-The existence of the key can be checked for separately.

  * Boolean values can be matched with `==` or `!=` followed by `true` or `false`.
 Example:
    ``if extra.has_known_vulns == true { ... }``